 Each education doctoral student must complete a minimum of 48 credit hours of coursework.
-A minimum of 4 consecutive summers of residence work is required.
+Coursework is completed through on-campus summer sessions and online learning.
 Up to 12 credit hours may be earned during the 7-week summer term.
-See specific courses offered Summer 2016 (p.
-80).
-Some course requirements may be completed through distance learning.
-See Course Requirements (pp. 54-60).

 Students must be registered for Continuing Dissertation Services to be completed at the student's home residence when they are doing their independent research.